pupil-labs/pupil-docs/src/core/best-practices.md

 ## Blink Detector Thresholds
 In general, the default values for the [Blink Detector](/core/software/pupil-player/#blink-detector) should work reasonably well on good quality eye data with robust pupil detection.
 However, it is often necessary to adjust the thresholds in the event that [blinks](/core/terminology/#blinks) are not accurately classified.
 Therefore, it is important to understand the types of errors that can occur and to be able to spot them when they occur, thereby enabling you to make appropriate adjustments.

 ### Errors
 **A.** False negatives - Blinks are not being detected, e.g. due to the onset threshold being too high
 **B.** False positives - The onset threshold is set too low and blinks are classified even though they did not occur
-**C.** The end of a blink is not detected due to the offset threshold being too low.
+**C.** The end of a blink is not detected due to the offset threshold being too high.
 This can lead to erroneous blinks that have unreasonable durations

 ### Pupil Detection and Blinks
 It is worth noting that poor pupil detection in general can lead to false negatives.
 In such instances, adjusting the